-The ancient city of Ely occupies the largest island in the Fens.
-The "Isle of Ely" is so called because it was only accessible by boat until the waterlogged Fens were drained in the 17th century.
+The ancient city of Ely occupies the largest island in the Cambridgeshire Fens.
+The “Isle of Ely” is so called because it was only accessible by boat until the waterlogged Fens were drained in the 17th century.
 Still susceptible to flooding today, it was these watery surrounds that gave Ely its original name the ‘Isle of Eels’, a translation of the Anglo Saxon word ‘Eilig’.

 It was an Anglo Saxon princess, Saint Ethelreda, who founded the first Christian community on the islands’ hill top site in 673 A.D. for both monks and nuns.
 Like her father Anna, the king of East Anglia, Ethelfreda had become an enthusiastic supporter of the new religion that was fast spreading through the country.

 Rich in folk history, Ely was also the stronghold of Hereward the Wake (meaning ‘wary’).
 Hereward exploited the natural defences of the Isle of Eels to stage the final Anglo Saxon resistance to the Norman invasion of 1066, led by William the Conqueror.
 Unfortunately for Hereward however, he did not have the full support of the Ely monks, some of whom provided William with the information he needed to capture the island.

 Hereward escaped to fight another day, but William exacted a heavy toll on the abbot and monks of Ely.
 At that time Ely was the second richest monastery in England, but in order to gain their pardon the monks were forced to melt down and sell all the silver and gold objects within the church as recompense.